cdm-spring-2020/activities/genre.md

 2. Are there good reasons to break with this genre convention?

 In class, we will break into teams of 3-4 students and continue our experiments with Photoshop.
+We'll play with genre by association and representation.

+- First, your team will receive a piece of paper with a genre on it.

+- Second, you will choose a movie in that genre and locate high resolution image of a movie poster for that movie.

-Following the advice of Arola et. al., we'll play with genre by association and representation.
-Your team will receive a piece of paper with two genres on it and a digital image of a movie poster belonging to one of those two genres.
-You will work together to edit the poster into the second genre.
+- Lastly, you will receive a secon piece of paper with a second genre on it.

+Members of each team will work together to edit the poster into the second genre.
 Divide up the work however you choose, but make sure everyone has a role.
 Upload your work to your Box.com folder when you are finished (one upload per team is fine, but name the file so that everyone's last name is included).